drewish/multivac/_posts/2020-07-27-a-big,-late-batch-of-links.md

 > satisfied that he had told the truth.

 ### Technology
-The video is so good because they designed a product that would work with the technology of the era and is actually pretty compelling
+The video is so good because they designed a compelling product that is feasible to build with late 80's technology:
 <div class="flex-video widescreen">
   {% oembed https://m.youtube.com/watch?v=3yIqr5ysUBI %}
 </div>